children a corporate inconvenience

 Children: A corporate inconvenience?

-I first wrote a post in 2012 querying why are children a corporate inconvenience?
+I first wrote a post in 2012 asking are children a corporate inconvenience?
 I have updated it at intervals ever since.
 In 2023, I am still asking the same question.

-Negative fallout is being reported for both men and women who take or wish to assume responsibility for parenting and childcare.
-My thoughts were further compounded after reading that women of child-bearing age are considered to be employment risks and in many geographies lack of adequate childcare facilities or the cost of childcare, is driving mainly women out of the labor market
+Men and women are reporting negative fallout when they wish to assume ongoing responsibility for parenting and childcare.
+My thoughts were further compounded after reading that women of child-bearing age are considered to be employment risks.
+In many geographies lack of adequate childcare facilities or the cost of childcare, is driving mainly women out of the labour market.

 Change of mindset

-Given the global problem of declining populations, aging work forces and skill shortages it’s clear that a maind set shift is required.
-But for the future of global economies, it does strike me, that governments and businesses need to examine possibilities to create effective workforces, while allowing children to be raised in healthy environments, physically and emotionally.
+Given the global problem of declining populations, ageing work forces and skill shortages it’s clear that a mind set shift is required.
+But for the future of global economies, it does strike me, that governments and businesses need to examine possibilities to create effective workforces with greater urgency.
+They need to factor in that children should also be raised in healthy environments, physically and emotionally.

-Historically, this has been a role assigned to women. but it is only necessary for a very short period of time, for self-evident, biological reasons.
-As such a high percentage of educated and qualified personnel are now women, it seems crazy to sit back and allow their skills to be under utilised, when they leave the workforce or choose to work below their capabilities so that they can raise their families.
+Historically, this role has been assigned to women, but it is only necessary for a very short period of time, for self-evident, biological reasons.
+As such a high percentage of educated and qualified personnel are now women and it seems crazy to sit back and allow their skills to be under utilised.
+They either leave the workforce or choose to work below their capabilities so that they can raise and nurture their families.

 But today in changing times, what happens when men and women alike want (or need) both professional and child-care responsibilities?
-Instead many couples are delaying starting families or women are deciding not to have children because it is too hard and expensive,especially if they are well educated.
+Instead many couples are delaying starting families or women are deciding not to have children at all.
+It is too hard and expensive, especially if women are well educated and have too much to sacrifice.

 To me it seems nothing short of a confused mess.